ibm-cloud-docs/discovery-data/assemble.md

 | `in`            | Enable the setting if the value of the `name` attribute is included in a specified list of values|
 {: caption="Condition element attributes" caption-side="top"}

-In the current release, conditional settings are not applied in the {{site.data.keyword.discoveryshort}} tooling.
+In the current release, conditional settings are not applied in the {{site.data.keyword.discoveryshort}} product user interface.
 {: note}

 ### Conditional setting examples
 {: #conditional-examples}

-To enable a section by using a `boolean` condition, use code similar to the following:
+To enable a section by using a `boolean` condition, use code similar to the following snippet:

 ```xml
 <declare type="boolean" name="use_key" initial-value="true" />